 - 2 cups diced winter squash (pumpkin, kabocha, butternut all work well)

-- In a large bowl, mix together ground pork, chives, chili, ginger, fish sauce and black pepper.
+- Mix together ground pork, chives, chile, ginger, fish sauce and pepper in a large bowl.

-- In a large stock pot, bring chicken broth to a simmer over medium heat.
+- Bring broth to a simmer in a large stock pot over medium heat.

-- Gently drop in meatballs to the soup and simmer until they float to the top and cooked through.
-This takes around 10 minutes.
+- Gently drop meatballs into the soup and simmer until they float to the top and are cooked through.
+This takes about 10 minutes.

-- Add in the squash and cook for another 10 minutes.
+- Add the squash and cook for 10 minutes more.

 Note: All ingredients can be customized to accommodate your tolerance of FODMAPs and for food allergies.
 This soup freezes and reheats really well.
 Make a batch or two and freeze in portioned containers.

-Get the play by play details on how to make my Vietnamese Squash and Meatball Soup over on my YouTube channel here.
+Get the play-by play-details on how to make my Vietnamese Squash & Meatball Soup over on my YouTube channel here.
 Don’t forget to subscribe to my blog and check in for my regular posts over on Instagram, Facebook and Twitter.